godotengine/godot-headers/README.md

 ![](images/faq/create_dllibrary_resource.png?raw=true)

-Now, **create a new DLScript on your node.** You may prefer built-in script for DLScript, unless you would prefer to organize many **.dl** files which only contain a name. **You must specify the name of the class you would like to use.**
+Now, **create a new DLScript on your node.** You may prefer built-in script for DLScript, unless you want to organize many **.dl** files which only contain a name. **You must specify the name of the class you would like to use.**

 ![](images/faq/create_dlscript.png?raw=true)